UW-Hydro/VIC/README.txt

         aerodynamic resistance will never be smaller than the smallest value among the various veg tiles in the cell.

+Allow NO_FLUX in addition to NOFLUX in global.param.file

+        Files affected:
+        get_global_param.c

+        The option NOFLUX has a syntax (ie, the missing underscore) that is inconsistent with other FLUX options.
+The change will allow users to enter either string.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****
 --------------------------------------------------------------------------------